|

 to properly maintain its automatic sprinkler system as required by

 the protective safeguards endorsement to the policy.
+In other

 cases, insurance companies have attempted to deny coverage if the